cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 Again, this is nice and simple, specifying a name for the resulting container, the build context and Dockerfile to use, and finally the port bindings.

+## Testing the Changes

-And now the app can be spun up by running the following command:
+The app can be spun up by running the following command:

 ```
 docker-compose up --build webapi